 Finally, we note that for $\eta=2$, $\hat{\Lambda}=\Lambda_+$, however, $\Lambda_0>\Lambda_-$ for $2\geq\eta>1$ (they are equal at $\eta=3$), indicating that the mixed region never vanishes in our range of parameters.
 Nevertheless, this does not necessarily imply that one will always find such a mode in the spectrum for a given $\ell,\,p,\,N,\,n$, and, indeed, we have found examples of such situations.
-On the other hand, when a mixed mode exists, the rough distribution of its radial function between the two classically allowed regions depends on the relative height of $\hat{Q}(\tilde{r}=1)=\gamma_0^2-\gamma^2$ and $\hat{Q}_{max}=\gamma_+^2-\gamma^2$, that is, on $\gamma_0^2-\gamma_+^2$, which vanishes for $\alpha=\frac{3-\eta}{2\,\eta}$.
+On the other hand, when a mixed mode exists, the rough distribution of its radial function between the two classically allowed regions depends on the relative height of $\hat{Q}(\tilde{r}=1)=\gamma_0^2-\gamma^2$ and $\hat{Q}_{\rm max}=\gamma_+^2-\gamma^2$, that is, on $\gamma_0^2-\gamma_+^2$, which vanishes for $\alpha=\frac{3-\eta}{2\,\eta}$.

-Figs.~\eqref{fig:k0mu7eta125Regs} and \eqref{fig:k0mu7eta175Regs} showcase the validity of our analysis for two different representative sets of parameters in the case of a TS of the second and first kind, respectively.
-In both cases we see that the $\ell=0$, $n=0$ mode is the one with the highest binding energy, $\gamma$ (that is - lowest frequency $\tilde{\omega}$).
-As we increase $\ell$, but keep the radial overtone number fixed, the energy decreases (the frequency increases) and from the eikonal approximation, \eqref{eq:eikonalApprox}, we know that it approaches zero asymptotically (the frequency tends to the scalar mass, $\tilde{\mu}$, in the same limit, for $\tilde{k}=0$).
+In Figs.~\ref{fig:k0mu7eta125Regs} and \ref{fig:k0mu7eta175Regs} we showcase the validity of our analysis for two different representative sets of parameters in the case of a TS of the second and first kind, respectively.
+In both cases we see that the $\ell=0$, $n=0$ mode is the one with the highest binding energy $\gamma$ (i.e., the lowest frequency $\tilde{\omega}$).
+As we increase $\ell$, but keep the radial overtone number fixed, the energy decreases (the frequency increases) and from the eikonal approximation of Eq.~\eqref{eq:eikonalApprox}, we know that it approaches zero asymptotically (the frequency tends to the scalar mass $\tilde{\mu}$ in the same limit, for $\tilde{k}=0$).
 Moreover, the $n=0$ modes almost saturate the bounds on their binding energies in all three regions ($\gamma_0$ for TS modes, and $\gamma_+$ for mixed and cloud modes).
-As the overtone number, $n$, is increased, while keeping $\ell$ fixed, the energies decrease, faster for the TS modes in comparison to the cloud ones (for mixed modes the rate depends on which type dominates the "mixture").
+As the overtone number $n$ is increased, while keeping $\ell$ fixed, the energies decrease, faster for the TS modes in comparison to the cloud ones (for mixed modes the rate depends on which type dominates the ``mixture'').
 We expect that for large overtones, $n\gg1$, the binding energy will tend to zero, $\gamma\to0$.
-This picture holds qualitatively for all scalar masses, $\tilde{\mu}$, and $\eta$ that we have probed, except for $\sigma\to0$ (for $\tilde{k}=0$ this is equivalent to $\tilde{\mu}\ll1$), when the TS region shrinks to an infinitesimal size.
+This picture holds qualitatively for all scalar masses $\tilde{\mu}$ and for all $\eta$'s that we have probed, except for $\sigma\to0$ (for $\tilde{k}=0$ this is equivalent to $\tilde{\mu}\ll1$), when the TS region shrinks to an infinitesimal size.